 1. The right to inspect and review the student's education records within 45 days after the day the University of Mary receives a request for access.
 A student should submit to the registrar, dean, head of the academic department, [or other appropriate official,] a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 2. The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-A student who wishes to ask University of Mary to amend a record should write [the school official responsible for the record], clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask University of Mary to amend a record should write to the university Registrar, clearly identify the part of the record the student wants changed, and specify why it should be changed.

 If University of Mary decides not to amend the record as requested, University of Mary will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 3. The right to provide written consent before University of Mary discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.